 Investments - Investments are stated at fair value with the exception of certain nonparticipating contracts, such as repurchase agreements, which are reported at cost.
-Fair values are based on published market rates.
+Fair values are based on published market rates, other than investments in the state pool which values are based on the net assets value of the pool.

-Accounts Receivable - Accounts receivable are reported at their net realizable value.
-Beginning in fiscal year 2013, with the implementation of GASB Statement No. 60 - Accounting and Financial Reporting for Service Concession Arrangements, the short term portion of the service concession arrangement receivable is included in accounts receivable.
+Accounts Receivable - Accounts receivable are reported at their net realizable value and includes the short-term portion of the service concession arrangement receivable.

-Inventory - Inventory consists of SunPass transponders that will be sold to customers, which are valued at the lower of cost or market (first-in, first-out method).
+Inventory - Inventory consists of SunPass transponders that are valued at the lower of cost or market (first-in, first-out method).

-Other Assets - Other assets consists of toll equipment parts for use in All Electronic Tolling lanes on the System.
+Other Assets - Other assets consists of toll equipment parts for use in All-Electronic Tolling lanes on the System.
 Toll equipment parts are reported at historical cost and classified as current if used within the operating cycle of 12 months, otherwise, they are classified as noncurrent.

-Capital Assets - Capital assets are recorded at historical cost, except for contributed assets, which are recorded at fair value at the date of contribution.
-Construction in progress consists of project costs for infrastructure highway system, improvements, buildings, equipment and software development that are not yet complete and have not been placed in service.
+Capital Assets - Capital assets are recorded at historical cost, except for contributed assets received from entities other than the State of Florida, which are recorded at fair value at the date of contribution.
+Construction in progress consists of project costs for highway infrastructure, improvements, buildings, equipment and software development that are not yet complete and have not been placed in service.

-Construction period interest cost, net of interest earned on the unexpended proceeds of tax-exempt borrowings, is capitalized as part of the capital asset cost.
+Construction period interest cost, net of interest earned on the unexpended proceeds of borrowings, is capitalized as part of capital assets by applying the weighted average interest rate to the average amount of accumulated construction expenditures during the construction period.
 Costs for maintenance and repairs are expensed as incurred.
 The System's capitalization level is \$1,000 for tangible assets and \$10,000 for intangible assets.
-Depreciation and amortization, on a straight-line basis, is charged over useful lives ranging from 15 to 30 years for buildings and improvements, 3 to 10 years for furniture and equipment. and 3 to 15 years for intangibles assets.
-Infrastructure capital assets are recorded as highway system and improvements and are not depreciated (see the following infrastructure depreciation policy).
-Buildings constructed or acquired meeting the criteria of a Service Concession Arrangement (Note 5) are not depreciated.
-Under the System's policy of accounting for toll facilities pursuant to "betterment accounting," property costs represent a historical accumulation of costs expended to acquire right-ofway and to construct, improve, and place in operation the various projects and related facilities.
-Costs also include the costs of enlargement, betterments, and certain general and administrative expenses incurred during the construction phase.
+Depreciation and amortization, on a straight-line basis, is charged over useful lives ranging from 15 to 30 years for buildings and improvements, 3 to 10 years for furniture and equipment, and 3 to 15 years for intangible assets.

+Infrastructure capital assets are recorded as highway system improvements and are not depreciated (see the following infrastructure depreciation policy).
+Buildings constructed or acquired meeting the criteria of a Service Concession Arrangement (see Note 5) are not depreciated.
+Under the System's policy of accounting for toll facilities pursuant to "betterment accounting," property costs represent a historical accumulation of costs expended to acquire right-of-way and to construct, improve, and place in operation the various projects and related facilities.
+Acquisition costs also include the costs of enlargement, betterments, and certain overhead amounts incurred during the construction phase.
 Subsequent betterments are capitalized.
 All such costs are not reduced for subsequent replacements, as replacements are considered to be period costs and are included in renewals and replacements.
-These policies are consistent with practices followed by similar entities within the toll bridge, turnpike, and tunnel industry and with the modified approach for reporting infrastructure assets sanctioned by GASB Statement No. 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments.
+These policies are consistent with practices followed by similar entities within the toll bridge, turnpike, and tunnel industry and with the modified approach for reporting infrastructure assets pursuant to GASB Statement No. 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments.